Clan Fitzpatrick History

 Grave slab cross of king Cerball mac Dúnlainge (king of Osraige 842 - 888); paternal ancestor of the Mac Giolla Phádraigs of Osraige.
 The slab reads "Or do Cherball" ("Pray for Cerball").
 Copyrighted image use from Joan Newlon Radner’s translation of The Fragmentary Annals of Ireland (1978), courtesy of the School of Celtic Studies of the Dublin Institute for Advanced Studies.

 While the principal concentration of Fitzpatricks remains in Counties Laois and Kilkenny, the Society has brought other less-well known Fitzpatrick lines into greater light.
 As the medieval name "Giolla Phádraig" became more widespread outside of Osraige, it was perhaps inevitable that other Mac Giolla Phádraig clans would naturally arise, each bearing its own unique history and genetic signature.
-It is thought that the name Fitzpatrick became the standard anglicized form for Mac Giolla Phádraig throughout Ireland.
-County Cavan has an especially strong and historically significant representation of Fitzpatricks which is numerically after Laois; followed by Counties Down, Cork, Dublin, Clare, Tipperary, and Fermanagh, respectively.
+It is thought that the name Fitzpatrick became the standard anglicized form for Mac Giolla Phádraig throughout Ireland, but different Irish surnames, such as Ó Maol Phádraig and others, may have also anglicized this way also.
+County Cavan has an especially strong and historically significant representation of Fitzpatricks which is numerically after the Laois/Kilkenny-Osraige region; followed by Counties Down, Cork, Dublin, Clare, Tipperary, and Fermanagh, respectively.
 Many of our members trace their Fitzpatrick lines to these parts of Ireland.
 The name is also strong in Counties Kildare, Carlow, and Monaghan.
 Other communities around Ireland also came to bear the surname from their progenitors, who were also named Giolla Phádraig.
 One line of northern Fitzpatricks shows a significant genetic link with the Maguires of Fermanagh, while another shows links to clan Magennis.
 Other Fitzpatricks show genetic connections to Scotland, and a handful are genetically distinct with no obvious connections.
 Some lines have strong paper genealogy trails long back through centuries, while others continue their hunt with the help of this Clan Society.
 The Fitzpatrick y-DNA surname study, launched within the context of this group by Dr. Colleen Fitzpatrick in 2000, has done much to identify and distinguish many genetically distinct clusters of Fitzpatricks.
 While the Fitzpatricks of Osraige are the most historically documented kin-group to bear the name, we are continuously seeking to understand all Fitzpatrick lines and bring them into our broader study.